 In this study, as well as in previous research one objection to female officers by those who oppose their hiring has been that they are not committed to a career in policing and have only joined the force to get a husband.
-The data we have collected indicate that there are some differences in the degree to which men and women are committed to a career in policing.
-For instance, attrition rates in the R.C.M.P. are about twice as high for males as for females.
-This contrasts with data collected for city police departments in both Canada and the U.S. which indicate that males and females have similar rates of attrition.
-However, state police forces such as the California Highway Patrol report attrition rates for females which are similar to those of the R.C.M.P.
+The data we have collected suggest that this is not the case, and that there are only slight differences in the degree to which males and females are committed to a career in policing.
+First of all, while a number of females have married male officers, the fact that urban departments have not had difficulty retaining female officers suggests that this is not a problem.
+However, long-term attrition data are needed in order to bring closure on this particular objection.
 With regard to commitment in general, respondents were asked if they expected to be police officers ten years from now.
-Eighty-two and one-half percent of the men and 57.5 percent of the women replied that they intended to stay in police work that long.
-The main reason the males mentioned for staying in the job was their job satisfaction, while for women it was their commitment to the job.
-Respondents were also asked if they would keep working if they suddenly inherited enough money to live comfortably.
-A higher proportion of women said they would keep working (85.0 percent vs. 77.5 percent) and of those, 80 percent of the females and 65.0 percent of the males said they would remain with the police department.
-A study of attrition among female members is being carried out at the present time which looks at reasons for their high attrition rate.
-While this issue will be dealt with in more detail when that analysis is complete, career commitment is an area which will be of some concern to the force.
+94.4 percent of the men and 85.7 percent of the women replied that they intended to stay in police work that long.
+The main reason the males mentioned for staying in the job was the security, while for women it was the satisfaction of the job and their commitment to the job.
+Respondents were also asked if they would keep working if they suddenly inherited enough money to live confortably.
+A higher proportion of women said they would keep working (87.2 percent vs. 76.3 percent), and of those 97 percent of the females and 84.6 percent of the males said they would remain with the police department.
+Again, while the final test of women's commitment to policing will be long-term attrition rates, the data suggest that women are as committed to police work as are men.